vsnits/SimplyCode/README.md

      reissue = + 1 <br>

  # Included libraries
-   Here is a six small libraries (go to file to read more about each)
+   Here is a six small libraries (go to file to read more about each) <br>
    * CookiePack - for private mode support when using cookies
    * JCtab - for turning bad tabulated C-code into cool project
    * syncFetch - for broaden fetch support
    * 2Dcade - for canvases and 2d grids (in development)
    * BlobW - for operating Blob object (in development)